patriciogonzalezvivo/thebookofshaders/07/README.md

 ### Combining powers

-As we saw at the beginning polar coordinates are very useful and particularly easy to map into distance field.
-As we saw
-in the circle example you just need to compute the radius using a `length()` function.
-Also we already learn how to modulate that radius according to the angle using the `atan()` function.
+As we saw at the beginning polar coordinates are very useful and particularly easy for mapping distance fields.
+As we saw, in the circle example, they just require to compute the radius using a `length()` function.
+On the previus sec already learn how to modulate that radius according to the angle using the `atan()` function.

 We can combine both to construct shapes according to how many sides it have.
 Check the following code from [Andrew Baldwin](https://twitter.com/baldand) [one of his blog post](http://thndl.com/square-shaped-shaders.html)